 Consider FHA loans

-What's the catch?
-FHA loans require buyers to purchase mortgage insurance, which is a high upfront fee.
-Buyers will also be expected to pay mortgage insurance monthly over the course of the loan.
+Because FHA borrowers are considered to be higher risk, the FHA requires that buyers purchase mortgage insurance at the time of closing; buyers will also pay mortgage insurance monthly over the course of the loan.

 Show your credit score is on the mend